integr8ly/integreatly-operator/test-cases/tests/upgrade/n05b-verify-upgrade-not-approved-when-another-upgrade-in-progres.md

 ## Description

+Obsolete - this is a very edge case and can't be tested via addon flow.

 **Note:** This test can be executed only when installing RHOAM using olm, just ignore it when testing RHOAM on OSD

 ## Prerequisites